inukshuk/anystyle/README.md

 [Anystyle-Parser issue tracker](http://github.com/inukshuk/anystyle-parser/issues).
 Or, for extra credit, clone the Anystyle-Parser repository, write a failing example, fix the bug and submit a pull request.

+If you want to contribute tagged references, please either add them to `resources/train.txt` or create a new file in the `resources` directory and open a pull request on GitHub.

 License